The MB-SB Elevated Highway?

 In January 1946, according to an Asbury Park Press story, the NJ state highway department offered up a plan to convert the old railroad right-of-way property that ran through Monmouth Beach and Sea Bright into an elevated seashore roadway.

-State transportation officials believed that the project would improve “Monmouth County’s oceanfront boulevard system” by connecting Long Branch to then Highland Beach (a declining resort spot where Sea Bright, Highlands and Sandy Hook converge).
+State transportation officials believed that the project would improve “Monmouth County’s oceanfront boulevard system” by connecting Long Branch to then Highland Beach (a declining resort spot and part of Sea Bright).
 The new road would bypass the old Ocean Avenue although it would remain as a service or local road.

 Plans called for a 5-mile long road to be built on top of a newly constructed 14-foot high sea wall.
 The proposal predated the serious construction of seawalls along the Monmouth Beach, Sea Bright and Long Branch coasts.